 The lake is situated at the top of Mt.
 Zao, one of the most recognizable peaks in the Tohoku region, at 1,841 meters tall.
 The crater lake is 27 meters deep and has a circumference of 1,000 meters.
 The high acidity of the water means no animals can live in or drink the water.
 Visitors can view the lake from a distance.

 Another nickname for Okama Crater is Goshikinuma or the Lake of Five Colors.
 The water changes color according to the intensity of daylight.
 Various shades of deep green and blue are the norm, but if you are lucky, you will be welcomed with a brilliant emerald or turquoise hue.

 Okama Crater is closed during the winter months, while the remaining months each offer something special.

 During the summer months, the mountain comes alive with the flowers of alpine plants.
 View the fiery yellows, oranges, and reds of autumn leaves from late September to late October.

 The 26-kilometer Echo Line is opened toward the end of April.
 At this time, the road is clear of snow, but the banks either side have up to ten meters of snow stacked from the long winter.
 Enjoy this awesome sight before the snow melts in mid-May.

 Mt.
-Zao is one of Japan's 110 active volcanoes.
+Zao is one of over 100 active volcanoes in Japan.
 Over the last few centuries, there has been some seismic activity, but no eruptions have occurred.
 The government continues to monitor the area with four observation posts and field tests.
 Meanwhile, regular and evacuation planning is carried out in case an eruption does take place.
 Needless to say exercise caution and good judgment and look up official advice before heading to the mountain.